istreight/eggbeatr/README.md

 ### Goal
-The goal of this project is to improve the schedule generating process, taking on the simple, repeatitive aspects.
+The goal of this project is to improve the schedule generating process, taking on the simple, repetitive aspects.

 The goal of this document is to provide non-technical details on the project and its current deployment.